LomG19/-OpenSSH-Hardening-on-Ubuntu-Reducinc-Attack-Surface/README.md

 # 🛡️ OpenSSH Hardening on Ubuntu – Reducing Attack Surface
 *By Mugisha Loic *

+## Project Summary
+This project documents the process of securing OpenSSH on Ubuntu to reduce unauthorized access risk and align with cybersecurity best practices

 ## Objective
 Harden an Ubuntu server's SSH service against:
 - Brute force attacks